 - Scenario 2: (Understanding need of Patent search)

-Condition: Filing an invention for patent.
+Condition: Filing an invention for a patent.

 Focus: Application must follow patent laws, such as novelty, non-obviousness, etc. (Getting Patent)